Service Animals

 Please complete these steps before bringing, except in extreme circumstances, a service or support animal to campus housing.
 The process must be completed at least 30 days before the beginning of the semester that the student intends for the animal to accompany him/her in the dorm.

-- The student must register with the Wallace State Americans with Disability Act (ADA) Office located in the Bailey Building, room 804.
-The student must provide proper documentation of a disability and the documentation must provide rationale for the need and/or use of an animal in a dorm room.
+1. Students requesting to have a service or support animal residing in the dorms must register the animal with the ADA Office.
+Proper documentation must be submitted and approved.
 Merely providing documentation does not register a student with the ADA Office.
+Students must complete an ADA application, provide documentation, and meet the Director before accommodations are approved.
 Please refer to the College Catalog or the ADA Student Handbook for more detailed information about how to register and receive accommodations on campus.

-- The ADA Office, Auxiliary Office, and Vice President for Students will evaluate the application.
+4. The ADA Office, Auxiliary Office, and Vice-President of Students will evaluate the application.
 The Auxiliary Department will notify the student of the application’s status, or if additional information is needed.

-- Please be aware that if the animal is removed from campus, it will not be allowed to return to campus without the approval of the Vice President for Students.
+5. Please be aware that if the animal is removed from campus, it will not be allowed to return to campus without the approval of the Vice-President of Students.
 Any cost for the removal of the animal will be charged to the student’s account.

 Access the Application to Utilize Service or Support Animal in Campus Housing application at https://www.wallacestate.edu/non-discrimination/ada-forms, or contact Director of Special Populations at 256.352.8052.